WPBeginner

 The dropdown list of default user roles in WordPress

 Each user role comes with a different set of capabilities.
 Subscriber is the least powerful role, and Administrator is the most powerful role.
-You need to choose a role depending on what tasks a user will be performing on your website.
+You need to choose a role depending on which tasks a user will be performing on your website.

 You may already know what role you want to give your user.
 If so, select the role, then click the ‘Add New User’ button at the bottom of the screen.